Fraud Detection Notification

 Effective October 1, 2011

-There continues to be no
+There continues to be no fee for satisfaction documents.

 Document Format Requirements

 Margin and Font Changes Effective October 1, 2011